kahootali/devops-training-assignments/batch10/assignment1/ali-ahmad.md

 Collaboration efficiency:
 Collaboration in a cloud environment gives your business the ability to communicate and share more easily outside of the traditional methods.
 If you are working on a project across different locations, you could use cloud computing to give employees, contractors and third parties access to the same files.
 You could also choose a cloud computing model that makes it easy for you to share your records with your advisers (e.g. a quick and secure way to share accounting records with your accountant)
+# - Difference b/w Git & Github:
+Git: Git is a distributed version control system for tracking changes in source code during software development.
+It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
+Its goals include speed, data integrity, and support for distributed, non-linear workflows.

+GitHub: GitHub is a web-based Git repository hosting service, which offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.